openwebwork/wwassignment/README.md

 ## Moodle WeBWorK assignment activity module

 **wwassignment** and **wwlink** provide a reliable method of presenting introductory and advanced mathematics assignments through the Moodle LMS.
+They replace the "wwmoodle" repository.

+The modules are written in php and added to the Moodle installation in the directories moodle/mods (for wwassignment) and moodle/blocks (for wwlink).
+These modules are compatible with Moodle 1.9.8+ and Moodle 2.x.y.

 This repository contains a branch that works with Moodle 1.9.8, the last of the Moodle 1.x versions, as well as a branch that works with  Moodle 2.8.x versions including at this writing version 2.8.5.